-The impact of programme activities on the built and natural environment may be unnoticeable at first but could have long term impacts if not closely analyzed at the beginning.
-This tool was developed to strengthen CIMO’s environmental policies in all programme activities and compliments other environmental impact assessment tools.
+The impact of program activities on the built and natural environment may be unnoticeable at first but could have long term impacts if not closely analyzed at the beginning.
+This tool was developed to strengthen CIMO’s environmental policies in all program activities and compliments other environmental impact assessment tools.
 The main objective is to ensure that the preservation of natural resources (such as forests, wild animals, water, soil etc.) is done in a sustainable manner alongside all activities involving the natural and built environment (such as shelter and infrastructure construction).

 WHAT is the EST Design to do?